barrwani/Dawn-Engine/README.md

 # Dawn Engine

-Dawn Engine is a work-in-progress C++ OOP-based 2D Game Engine inspired by Godot, utilising SDL2 for graphics.
+Dawn Engine is a work-in-progress 2D OOP-based Game Engine, utilising C++ and SDL2.
+Dawn Engine is inspired by Godot.
 Since this is a solo project intended for personal use, branching and versioning is not utilised.

 ## Key features
 Complete: